Atlantic bamboo rat: Distribution and habitat

 This species is native to South America, where its range includes southeastern Brazil, eastern Paraguay and northeastern Argentina.
-Typical habitat is moist forests near water with dense understorey of bamboos.
+The typical habitat is moist forests near water with dense understorey of bamboos.
 It is particularly associated with the giant bamboo Guadua angustifolia, which forms thickets.

 Ecology

 The Atlantic bamboo rat is nocturnal and is highly arboreal, scrambling around in trees and bamboos, especially near water.
 The home range is about 1000 m2.
 When alarmed it issues loud squeals.
 It probably feeds on grasses, leaves, shoots, fruits and tubers.

 Phylogeny

 Kannabateomys is a member of the Echimyini clade of arboreal Echimyidae rodents.
 Its closest relatives are Dactylomys and Olallamys.
 These South American bamboo rats share unique features and are grouped under the informal clade name of "Dactylomyines".
 The dactylomyines are the sister genera to Diplomys and Santamartamys.
 All these taxa are closely related to the genera Echimys, Phyllomys, Makalata, Pattonomys, and Toromys.
 In turn, these genera share phylogenetic affinities with the clade containing Lonchothrix and Mesomys, and with Isothrix.